microsoft/vscode-docs/docs/remote/containers-advanced.md

 To try it out, connect to the remote Docker host using [Docker Machine](#option-1-connect-using-docker-machine-or-by-setting-local-environment-variables) or [SSH](#option-2-connect-using-an-ssh-tunnel), start VS Code, run **Remote-Containers: Open Folder in Container...**, and select the local folder with the `.devcontainer.json` file in it.

-You can find more information on configuring your container in the [Converting an existing or pre-defined devcontainer.json](#converting-an-existing-or-pre-defined-devcontainerjson) section, but first we'll discuss how to connect to your remote Docker host.
+You can learn more about [converting an existing or pre-defined devcontainer.json](#converting-an-existing-or-pre-defined-devcontainerjson) for remote use later in this section, but first we'll discuss how to connect to your remote Docker host.

 ### Option 1: Connect using Docker Machine or by setting local environment variables